-The accessorial liability provisions in section 550 are also problematic.
+The accessorial liability provisions in section 550 of the FW Act are problematic.

 Section 550 only attributes liability in limited circumstances, including where there is aiding, abetting, counselling or procurement or the accessory is "knowingly concerned."
 The requirement of actual knowledge is an extremely high bar to establish assessorial liability of the host employer or those at the apex of a supply chain or franchise.
 Although the FWO may be able to rely on previous warnings or compliance notices issued to particular companies or individuals to show knowledge in some cases, for others, it is often unobtainable.